- High Performance Organization (HPO)

-The LEADS Team developed our Leadership Philosophy and Productive Behaviors associated with a HPO culture.
+The LEADS Team developed our Leadership Philosophy and Productive Behaviors associated with an HPO culture.
 Our Leadership Philosophy should permeate the organization and should state the beliefs about the nature of the people in the organization and their attitudes toward work, what makes people choose to be motivated, the distribution of knowledge and creativity (and therefore how we choose to make decisions), and how work is defined.

-We believe that the best solutions come from empowered teams with the knowledge and shared vision of the community’s goals.
+We believe that the best solutions come from empowered teams with the knowledge and shared vision of the community's goals.
 We promote a legacy of excellence through a culture of trust, collaboration, and encouragement of personal growth and the celebration of our achievements.
-We seek to attract adaptable, creative and motivated individuals who share our community pride and dedication to exceptional public service.
+We seek to attract adaptable, creative, and motivated individuals who share our community pride and dedication to exceptional public service.

 Individual behavioral values need to be identified to guide personal actions.
 These have to be enhanced with examples so that the valued behaviors are relevant in real-life situations and can be measured.
 The behaviors identified are:

 - Collaboration - Contributes, regardless of responsibilities, to achieve a common goal.

 - Encouraging- Promotes a positive environment to help others reach their goals.

 - Empowering - Encourages individuals to find solutions.